mohit493/Practice_GESIS_YouTube_Text_Emoji_Analysis/README.md

 [Link to the workshop repository on github](https://github.com/jobreu/youtube-workshop-gesis-2022)

-Please check the licence in the **Terms of Use** in the Workshop repository.
+Please check the licence in the **Terms of Use** in the workshop repository.